 Useful Business English Vocabulary

-We will begin by learning a words words which refer to influences coming in.
+We will begin by learning words which refer to influences coming in.
 These words relate to how work is going to be different after Covid.

 F.O.R.T.O / FORTO Meaning